richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 Publication of RFCs is handled by the RFC Production Center (RPC), including editorial preparation and publication.
-RFC policy is defined by the RFC Series Working Group (RSWG), an open group, and approved by the RFC Advisory Board (RSAB), which has appointed members.
+RFC policy is defined by the RFC Series Working Group (RSWG), an open group (like all IETF Working Groups), and approved by the RFC Advisory
+Board (RSAB), which has appointed members.
 The RFC Series Consulting Editor (RSCE) is a position funded by the IETF LLC, with responsibilities to consult with all parties, and be a member of the advisory board.